NiksNeziniks/CASE/README.md

 # CASE
-//so this is a read me, nothing of note here
+so this is a read me, nothing of note here